Follow these steps to troubleshoot a Cataloging Issue

 - Cataloging is not applicable for Ecnrypted/password protected archives, encrypted vaults, Removable media, Acronis cloud, Simplified file naming, older products such as True Image Server.
 See more information abou cataloging in our Web Help.

 Follow these step-by-step instructions below to troubleshoot the issue.
 Look for the solution to your issue in the Troubleshooting part.
 If the suggested steps do not help, proceed to Collect information.
-With information collected please contact Acronis Customer Central.
+With information collected please contact Acronis Support.

 1. Catalog is too big